9 national forests close in California as state grapples with drought-fueled wildfires

 The forest service said anyone violating the order could face fines up to $5,000 for an individual and $10,000 for an organization, as well as up to six months in jail.

 Additionally, the Eldorado National Forest, also in California, was closed on August 17 due to the Caldor Fire.
-That closure will last through at least September 30, the forest service said.
+That closure will last through at least September 30, the agency said.